The Bankrate promise

 Getting a loan with fair credit takes patience

 While it can be more challenging to secure a competitive rate as a fair credit borrower, it is still doable.
-The process just takes a bit more thought so you can still sign off on the best loan for your budget and needs.
 Consider starting your journey at a local bank or credit union or working to pay down debt ahead of your application to ensure the best rates and terms.